wmkouw/schedulefree-mp/README.md

-# Reactive Message-Passing

-We want message passing in ForneyLab to be _reactive_: each node should only respond to incoming messages if sending out a message will reduce free energy sufficiently.
-In order to make this decision, the nodes and edges need access to local free energies.

-Here I experiment with how reactive message passing should occur in various factor graphs.
+# Schedule-free variational message-passing

+We want message passing in ForneyLab to be free of an explicit message scheduler, which allows for scaling to larger graphs.
+There are a number of potential procedures for local message-passing that converge to similar beliefs as the scheduler.
+We are studying technical issues and efficiency.

-The repo is closed until deemed mature.
+This repo is closed until deemed mature.